 …

+The prescribed background data in chart form can be found in Annex I, version 2 for the background data LCI specification.

 The A1 information module relies on background/upstream data sources that are specified in Annex 1.
 It includes impacts associated with the following processes:

 Extraction and transportation of crude oil, refining and production of asphalt binder, transportation of asphalt binder to the asphalt terminal, and asphalt terminal operations.
 This also includes the addition of various binder additives (polymers) and their transportation to the asphalt terminal.